INVISIBLE ARCHITECTURE

 The event arises from an exploration of the historical role, in the course of the 1960s and the 1970s, of Japanese architecture avant-gardes that convened in the Metabolist movement and in the italian Radical Architecture.
 The central part of the exhibition is structured according to three themes through which the visitor may understand affinities and differences between the reasearches: Environment, Technology, Inhabitation.

-For both the movements, nature found a place in the projects as a distinct entity yet coexisting with architecture, acting as a neutral spectator of human labour rather than being a reality changed by the-turn-of-the-century rationalist positivism.
+Environment: For both the movements, nature found a place in the projects as a distinct entity yet coexisting with architecture, acting as a neutral spectator of human labour rather than being a reality changed by the-turn-of-the-century rationalist positivism.
 The new generations look at nature as something to be respected, a source of inspiration and reflection.

 Technology: In this sections, the avant-gardes of the 1960s, came to realize that the use of the most advanced technologies could work as a model for the creation of a new human society of the future.
 Concepts like modularity, immateriality, hyperlink as well as the relationship between technology and nature in order to improve and preserve the environment, are all themes established a direct connection between the Avant-gardes and the Contemporaries.